- Super clean and easy to understand interface, even for non-techies

 Who can you call on in the middle of a big launch when you need immediate assistance?

-Unfortunately, ThriveCart doesn’t currently have a direct lines of communication, such as phone support or live chat.
+Unfortunately, the tool doesn’t currently have a direct line of communication, such as phone support or live chat.

-In fact, if you want a direct line of support with the ThriveCart team, you’ll need to submit a ticket.
+In fact, if you want a direct line of support with an agent, you’ll need to submit a ticket.

 Not ideal for emergencies as it can take up to 24 hours… and that doesn’t even include weekends.

-This is an official, engaged group with close to 5k members, and the ThriveCart team actively reply to member queries as well.
+This is an official, engaged group with close to 5k members, and the developers actively reply to member queries as well.